TatiGarrido/Doge-Dog-Day-Care/README.md

  ## User Experience (UX)
  ### User stories

-   1. As a potential customer I want to be able to navigate easily and quickly understanding the purpose of the website.
+   1. As a potential customer, I want to be able to navigate easily and quickly understanding the purpose of the website.
    2. As a potential customer, I want to be able to navigate from the website to social media.
    3. As a potential customer, I want to be able to see the photos and read the testimonials, to help me make a decision.
    4. As a potential customer, I want to be able to contact the company through the website.